PinkDoc/pson/README.md

 #### pson

-pson is a lightweight parser and it support six type, null , bool, number, string, array, object,
+pson is a lightweight parser and it support six type, null , bool, number, string, array, object, and it can parse the encoding of UTF-8.

-it's fast, small and it's simple to use.
+It's fast, small and it's simple to use.

 You just need to `#include "pson.hpp"` to your projects~